The Making and Life of a Registered Nurse in the Era of COVID-19: Chapter Eleven–My Life as an Intensive Care Nurse

 The following are the different types of critical care nurses:

-I hope this brief description has helped to clear-up any confusion that there might have been or answered any questions the reader may have had on not only who ICU nurses are but what they do.
-Depending on the level of care required by the patient in the ICU, you can have a 3-to-1 ratio, with the ICU nurse caring for three patients or a 1-to-2 ratio, where the patient requires two ICU nurses to care for them, usually in the cases of a fresh open heart procedure.
-Though in a few cases, just after a patient coded I have required the aid of several ICU nurses for a brief while until they were stabilized.
+I hope this brief description has helped to clear up any confusion that there might have been or answered any questions the reader may have had on not only who ICU nurses are but what they do.
+Depending on the level of care required by the patient in the ICU, you can have a 3-to-1 ratio, with the ICU nurse caring for three patients, or a 1-to-2 ratio, where the patient requires two ICU nurses to care for them, usually in cases of a fresh open heart procedure.
+Though in some instances, just after a patient coded, I have required the aid of several ICU nurses for a brief while until they were stabilized.

-Working in the ICU can be a very rewarding experience, mainly because there is a level of autonomy not usually enjoyed by most nurses.
-A lot of the medications are ordered with ranges provided, so that the nurse can adjust these medications to keep the patients status stable.
-In most cases, the typical nurse has a single dose or very strict dosing that they can administer to the patient.
-We also have a little more latitude in holding medications due to the patient’s status, mainly because there simply is not enough time to call for additional orders or that the medical doctor has a higher level of trust and confidence that the nurse has the skill and knowledge to make some of these decisions without constant supervision.
+Working in the ICU can be an enriching experience, mainly because there is a level of autonomy not usually enjoyed by most nurses.
+Many medications are ordered with ranges provided, allowing nurses to adjust them and keep the patient’s status stable.
+Typically, nurses have a single dose or very strict dosing that they can administer to the patient.
+We also have a little more latitude in holding medications due to the patient’s status, mainly because there is not enough time to call for additional orders, or because the medical doctor has a higher level of trust and confidence that the nurse has the skill and knowledge to make some of these decisions without constant supervision.
 You also tend to develop closer relationships with not only the patient but the family as well.
-This is due to the fact that you have fewer patients to care for and have more time to devote to them.
-You also spend more time updating them on their loved ones condition on the phone.
+This is because you have fewer patients to care for, allowing you more time to devote to them.
+You also spend more time updating them on their loved one’s condition on the phone.
 So even though many of the patients can’t communicate directly to you, you still have to have good communication skills.

 Some nurses say they like being an ICU nurse because they don’t have to talk to their patients, well, this is nonsense because you, in many cases, spend just as much time talking to their family members either in person or on the phone.

-ICU nursing usually appeals to those that are highly goal-oriented or those who enjoy tinkering.
+ICU nursing usually appeals to those who are highly goal-oriented or those who enjoy tinkering.
 With many critical care medications, you can fine-tune a patient’s status just like you would tune a guitar or piano.
-By making small adjustments in their medications, you can alter their vital signs and breathing or you can affect the chemical balances of their circulating blood.
-Some patients are on continuous insulin drips, so you are effectively altering their blood chemistry in regards to the amount of circulating glucose that is present.
-In the case of CRRT, you are altering not only the volume of circulating body fluids, you are also making adjustments to their electrolytes as well.
-It is very rewarding to admit a new patient who is struggling and is in a very unstable condition and by the end of your shift you have in part stabilized them.
+By making minor adjustments in their medications, you can alter their vital signs and breathing, or you can affect the chemical balances of their circulating blood.
+Some patients are on continuous insulin drips, so you are effectively altering their blood chemistry regarding the amount of circulating glucose that is present.
+In the case of CRRT, you are changing not only the volume of circulating body fluids, but you are also making adjustments to their electrolytes.
+It is gratifying to admit a new patient who is struggling and is in a precarious condition and by the end of your shift you have in part stabilized them.

-Another benefit that most nurses don’t think about is that due to the reliance on other highly skilled nurses assistance often brings about closer relationships than would be typical on floors with less critical patients.
+Another benefit that most nurses don’t think about is that, due to the reliance on other highly skilled nurses, assistance often brings about closer relationships than would be typical on floors with less critical patients.
 In many cases, you rely on team nursing to bathe and clean up your patients.
-Since the patients are in critical condition or are heavily sedated they lose control of their bowels so they require frequent cleaning and because they are immobile they also require frequent turning to prevent the development of sores.
-These activities often require assistance of a second staff member.
-ICU nursing is primary in nature, which means that we have no CNA for assistance, so that other staff member is another ICU nurse, ergo more time is spent working and helping your colleagues.
+Since the patients are in critical condition or are heavily sedated, they lose control of their bowels, so they require frequent cleaning.
+Because they are immobile, they also require frequent turning to prevent the development of sores.
+These activities often require the assistance of a second staff member.
+ICU nursing is primary, meaning we have no CNAs or aides.
+As a result, other staff members are also ICU nurses, which means more time is spent working and helping colleagues.

-The vast majority of the staff I worked with over the 12 odd years were stellar and were all hardworking.
-However, only a few stick out as being unique enough to warrant a section in my memoirs.
-Like I said, this has nothing to do with their lack of merit, it is simply a matter of available space.
-Over the course of my career, I have worked with hundreds, if not thousands of different individuals, so you can see my conundrum.
-I simply can’t discuss everyone, so if you don’t find your story in my memoirs, I am sorry.
+The vast majority of the staff I worked with over the 12-odd years were stellar and were all hardworking; however, only a few stick out as being unique enough to warrant a section in my memoirs.
+Like I said, this has nothing to do with their lack of merit; it is simply a matter of available space.
+Throughout my career, I have worked with hundreds, if not thousands, of different individuals, which presents a significant challenge.
+I can’t discuss everyone, so if you don’t find your story in my memoirs, I am sorry.

 The first nurse I want to talk about is a bit of a world traveler in her own right.
-She was fortunate enough to start out her career right out of college as a nurse which in Nevada is a fairly high paying position.
-She is just now closing in on her 30-year age mark and finally put her suitcases in the closet for a while to test the marriage waters.
+She was fortunate enough to start her career as a nurse right out of college, a position that is relatively high-paying in Nevada.
+She is just now closing in on her 30-year age mark and has finally put her suitcases in the closet for a while to test the marriage waters.
 She has circumnavigated the globe and has visited and explored over 60 different countries, not to mention an untold number of island chains.
-While I don’t care for her shotgun and rapid fire style of travel, I do envy her the places that she has seen.
-I am close to twice her age and I have yet to break the 10 country mark.
-I guess, if I had not gotten married and divorced twice and had started off my career as a nurse maybe I would have been able to do more international travel.
+While I don’t care for her shotgun and rapid-fire style of travel, I do envy her the places that she has seen.
+I am close to twice her age, and I have yet to break the 10-country mark.
+If I hadn’t gotten married and divorced twice, and if I had started my career as a nurse, I might have been able to do more international travel.
 Unfortunately or fortunately, you can’t go back and do it all over again.
-Her early career choice has however, come with a heavy price tag.
-She has not even reached the 10 year mark in nursing and she is already getting burned out.
+Her early career choice has, however, come with a heavy price tag.
+She has not even reached the 10-year mark in nursing, and she is already getting burned out.
 She ended up resigning a few months before I did.
 I wish her the best in her career and in her new marriage.

-The second nurse I want to discuss is one that I have developed a truly unique relationship with.
-This nurse is another young woman who is also closing in on the 30-year old mark.
+The second nurse I want to discuss is one with whom I have developed a truly unique relationship.
+This nurse is another young woman who is also closing in on the 30-year-old mark.
 She also just quit from my hospital with the same malady… burnout.
-She is a truly a free spirit and does not have a spiteful bone in her young body.
-In an idle chat with her, I quite some time ago found out that she worked as a model to put herself through nursing school.
-So as you can most likely guess she became my model.
-I do shoots on average of two-three times a year with her.
-She also has over ten other photographers who she works with.
-I have been doing cosplay, glamour and nudes with her for over five years now.
-She is a consummate professional both in nursing as well in modeling.
+She is truly a free spirit and does not have a spiteful bone in her young body.
+In an idle chat with her, I found out quite some time ago that she worked as a model to put herself through nursing school.
+So, as you can most likely guess, she became my model.
+I do shoots on average of two to three times a year with her.
+She also collaborates with over ten other photographers.
+I have been doing cosplay, glamour, and nudes with her for over five years now.
+She is a consummate professional in both nursing and modeling.
 She is simply a joy to work with.
-Even though I don’t work with her in the medical environment any more, I still do the odd photoshoot with her.
-As a matter of fact, I have four more shoots planned with her.
-After which I will close up my studio and shift to other photographic subject matter.
+Even though I don’t work with her in the medical environment anymore, I still do the odd photoshoot with her.
+I have four more shoots planned with her.
+After which, I will close up my studio and shift to other photographic subject matter.
 I hope she keeps up her nursing career because she is a wonderfully caring individual.

 ICU nurses have been hit particularly hard by the COVID-19 pandemic, so much so that I want to devote a chapter just to this crisis.